Right up there with eating a steak when you're visiting Kansas is treating yourself to a good burger when in Wichita, the Heart of the Country.

 Nortons Brewing Co.

 For a mouthful of unique flavor, order the Norton Burger at Nortons Brewing Co.
 It’s a double bacon cheeseburger with two grilled cheese sandwiches for the buns.
-They start with two Certified Angus Beef/Short Rib blend patties, top it with American cheese and their thick cut bacon slabs and then add lettuce, tomato, mayo – all in between two grilled cheese sammys!
+They start with two certified Angus beef/short rib blend patties, top it with American cheese and their thick cut bacon strips and then add lettuce, tomato, mayo – all in between two grilled cheese sammys!

 PourHouse by Walnut River Brewing Company

-Public’s Smash Burger – consisting of a 1/4 lb. beef patty, American cheese, grilled onions, lettuce, secret sauce and Serenity Farms relish – has a legion of fans, and rightly so.
-But for most unique flavor, we’re highlighting their Brunch Burger, which is the Smash Burger with a fried local egg added to it and is only available on Saturdays and Sundays during brunch.
-All of their burgers are seasoned with espresso and porcini and loaded with local flavor, using area farms, creameries and bakeries for the ingredients.
+Public’s Smash Burger – consisting of a quarter-pound beef brisket and chuck patty, American cheese, grilled onions, lettuce and a secret relish sauce – has a legion of fans, and rightly so.
+Another tasty option is their Chef’s Burger, complete with smoked date spread, smoked cheddar cheese, grilled onions and bacon jam.
+All of their burgers are loaded with local flavor, using area farms, creameries and bakeries for the ingredients.
 Veggie lovers can get the same great burgers, but with a black bean patty.

 Sometimes the cooking method gives the burger its distinctive flavor, and Pumphouse has been cranking out its 8-ounce Kansas beef burgers on the same seasoned flat-top since the 1980s.
 You can make your own unique creation here with any combination of bacon, grilled jalapeños, sautéed mushrooms, Roma tomatoes, egg and ham on their buttery, fresh-baked buns.